-Note 11 Capital management
+Note 11: Capital management

-The funding surpluses or deficits determined periodically through the funding valuations prepared by an independent actuary are defined as the Plan's capital.
+The funding surpluses or deficits determined periodically through the funding valuations prepared by the independent actuary are defined as the Plan's capital.
 The actuary's funding valuation is used to measure the long-term health of the Plan.
 The last filed actuarial valuation report for funding purposes was prepared by Aon Hewitt as of December 31, 2013, which disclosed a funding shortfall of \$804 million on a going-concern basis and a deficit of \$871 million on a solvency basis.
-The effective date of the next required actuarial valuation for funding purposes is December 31, 2016.

 The objective of managing the Plan's capital is to ensure the Plan is funded to fully pay out the Plan's benefits.
 The funding valuation determines the annual minimum contribution levels to eliminate any shortfalls.
 The Plan's SIP&P also provides guidance with respect to the investment of the Plan's assets (see Note 4(a)) in order to assist with the management of any funding excesses or shortfalls.
-The SIP&P was last amended in November 2015, resulting in the asset mix targets as shown in Note 4(a).
+During the year, the SIP&P was amended on September 23, 2016, resulting in the asset mix targets as shown in Note 4(a).
 The Plan's rate of return expectation has been set in the SIP&P at a 3.85% real rate of return, net of fees.

-Note 12 Comparative financial statements
+Note 12: Comparative financial statements

-The comparative financial statements have been reclassified from statements previously presented to conform to the presentation of the 2015 financial statements.
+Certain amounts in the comparative financial statements have been reclassified to conform to the presentation of the 2016 financial statements.